Skip to main content

 Bottom line (balanced verdict)

-Biomagnetism may be part of a complementary wellness conversation for some people, but it is not a proven insomnia treatment and must not replace medical evaluation, CBT-I, or prescribed care.
+Biomagnetism may be part of a complementary wellness conversation for some people, but it is not a proven insomnia treatment and must not replace medical visits, CBT-I, or prescribed care.
 If you choose to explore it, do so with transparent expectations, a licensed clinician involved in your sleep health, and the references below for mainstream sleep science.

 Sources and References